 4 Things to Consider Before Selecting a Gas Flow Meter Technology

-Here are four things to consider when selecting your gas flow meter technology for an industrial process or natural gas pipeline uses, including custody transfer applications.
+There are four things to consider in natural gas meter selection when scoping out an industrial process or natural gas pipeline uses, including custody transfer applications.

 Between traditional and new flow meter options, selecting the correct flow technology for an application is the first step to achieve accurate gas flow measurement.
 Unfortunately, this is one of the most overlooked steps when choosing a flow meter because it involves research and consideration.
 Consequently, many meters are chosen inappropriately and deliver unsatisfactory results.